sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

    anything with it.
 However, since we're using a virtual machine, we don't care as much since our physical machine has security and control over the virtual machine.
 We're also not going to make this virtual machine accessible from the internet.
 You can use a simple password like `ece344`.
+   You'll need to refer to this later, remember this is your **root password**.
    Click *Continue*.
 9. Fill out your full name and click *Continue*.
 10. Pick a username, again, you'll see this in the terminal as `username@hostname`.